Jurisdiction over Undergraduates for Violations of Academic Rules and Regulations

 Role of Honor Committee

-The Honor Committee consists of two current class presidents, two past class presidents, and undergraduates selected by application from the student body at large.
+The Honor Committee consists of one member of glass government from the sophomore, junior, and senior classes and undergraduates selected by application from the student body at large.
 Violations of the honor system are the concern of the Undergraduate Honor Committee.
 When a report of a suspected violation of the honor system is received, the Honor Committee immediately conducts an investigation.
-If the investigation indicates that it is warranted, the full Honor Committee is convened and a confidential hearing is held.
+If the investigation indicates that it is warranted, a quorum of the Honor Committee is convened and a confidential hearing is held.
 If the student in question is acquitted, all records of the hearing are destroyed.
-If a student is found guilty, the committee recommends an appropriate penalty to the dean of undergraduate students.
-Normally, a student found guilty of violating the Honor Code can expect to be suspended from the University for one, two, or three years.
-A second offense will result in expulsion.
+If a student is found responsible, the committee recommends an appropriate penalty to the dean of undergraduate students.
+A student found responsible for violating the Honor Code can be given a reprimand, placed on disciplinary probation for a set period of time, or suspended from the University for one semester or one, two, or three years.
+A second offense can result in expulsion.
 Censure may be added to all penalties to underscore the seriousness of the violation.